qriouslad/admin-site-enhancements/README.md

   * Remove 'Howdy' text
 * **Hide Admin Bar**.
 Hide it on the front end for all or some user roles.

+### Disable Components

+* **Disable Comments**.
+Disable comments for some or all public post types.
+When disabled, existing comments will also be hidden on the frontend.

 ### Security

 * **Change Login URL**.
 Improve site security by using a custom login URL, e.g. www.example.com/backend